 Infective endocarditis can cause irreversible damage to the heart.
 If it’s not caught and treated quickly, it can become life threatening.
 You will need to be treated in a hospital to prevent the infection from getting worse and causing complications.

 While in the hospital, your vital signs will be monitored.
 You will be given antibiotics intravenously (IV).
 Once you go home, you will continue with oral or IV antibiotics for at least four weeks.
 During this time, you will keep visiting your doctor.
 Regular blood tests will check that the infection is going away.

 Surgery may be needed if your heart valves have been damaged.
 Your surgeon may recommend repairing the heart valve.
 The valve can also be replaced using a new valve made from either animal tissue or artificial materials.

-If surgery was necessary, it may take you longer to recover completely.
+It may take you longer to recover completely if surgery was necessary.